Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 ## Check Plugin Developer Guidelines

+Target audience: developers contributing a new check plugin or reworking an existing one.
+If you are an admin deploying the plugins, you do not need this document.

+All plugins are written in Python and released under the [UNLICENSE](https://unlicense.org/), which dedicates the work to the public domain with no conditions attached.
 Use the [example](check-plugins/example/example) plugin as a skeleton for new plugins.
 It demonstrates all standard patterns, library functions, and coding conventions described below.

 ### Monitoring of an Application